-We, at myLaw, have this as our goal - democratize legal learning and deliver value to any student or professional who needs to learn, or skill themselves in, any area of law, irrespective of their area of expertise
+We, at myLaw, have this as our goal – make quality legal learning accessible and deliver value to any student or professional who needs to learn, or skill themselves in, any area of law, irrespective of their area of expertise.

 Good luck (to us!),